Is My Thyroid Broken?

 - Swelling of the feet, legs, and hands

 - Muscle weakness

 - Low body temperature

 - Low blood pressure

-(NOTE: that these symptoms are similar to a hormone imbalance – you need to rule this out)
+(NOTE: These symptoms are similar to a hormone imbalance – you need to rule this out)

 Looking at the thyroid hormones to understand why we might have a thyroid problem:

 - T4.
 The T4 hormone is the inactive thyroid hormone.
 It doesn’t do anything on its own; it’s converted into the T3 hormone.